House OKs debt and funding plan, inviting clash with GOP

 “This is playing with fire,” said Senate Majority Leader Chuck Schumer, D-N.Y.

 The Treasury Department has been using “extraordinary measures” to fund the government since the last debt limit suspension expired July 31, and projects that at some point next month will run out cash reserves.
 Then, it will have to rely on incoming receipts to pay its obligations, now at $28.4 trillion.
-That could force the Treasury to delay or miss payments, a devastating situation.
+That could force the Treasury to delay or miss payments.

-Mark Zandi, the chief economist at Moody's Analytics, warned if lawmakers allow a federal debt default “this economic scenario is cataclysmic.”

-Republican John Kennedy of Louisiana, whose state was battered by the hurricane and who is up for election next year, said he will likely vote for the increase.
-“My people desperately need the help,” he said.

 White House press secretary Jen Psaki told reporters that “in our view, this should not be a controversial vote.”
-Psaki said Congress has raised the debt ceiling numerous times on a bipartisan basis, including three times under President Donald Trump.
+Psaki noted that Congress has raised the debt ceiling numerous times on a bipartisan basis, including three times under President Donald Trump.

 Rep. Rosa DeLauro, the Democratic chairwoman of the House Appropriations Committee, was forced to introduce another version of the bill Tuesday after some within the Democratic caucus objected to the inclusion of $1 billion for Israel’s Iron Dome defense system, which uses missiles to intercept short-range rockets fired into the country.

-The Israel defense issue splits Democrats, but DeLauro assured colleagues that money for the weapons system would be included in the annual defense spending bill for the next fiscal year, which begins Oct.
-1. Hoyer went a step further and said he would bring a bill to the floor this week to replenish the Iron Dome system.
+The Israel defense issue splits Democrats, but DeLauro assured colleagues that money for the weapons system would be included in the annual defense spending bill.
+Hoyer went a step further and said he would bring a bill to the floor this week to replenish the Iron Dome system.

 Republicans were highly critical of the change and vowed to stand as allies with Israel.

-Meanwhile, behind the scenes, Democrats were negotiating among themselves over Biden's big “build back better” package as the price tag likely slips to win over skeptical centrist lawmakers who view it as too much.
+Meanwhile, Democrats are negotiating over Biden’s $3.5 trillion package of social, environmental and climate proposals as the price tag likely slips to win over skeptical centrist lawmakers who view it as too much.

 Publicly, the White House has remained confident the legislation will pass soon, despite sharp differences among progressives and moderates in the party over the eventual size of the package and a companion $1 trillion bipartisan infrastructure bill.

-There has been a flurry of outreach from the White House to Democrats on Capitol Hill, and Biden himself was given a call sheet of lawmakers to cajole, even though his week was dominated by foreign policy, including his speech to the United Nations General Assembly.
+There has been a flurry of outreach from the White House to Democrats on Capitol Hill, and Biden was scheduled to hold White House meetings later Wednesday with a number of lawmakers.

-The president has been talking to a wide number of lawmakers beyond his recent meetings with Sens.
-Joe Manchin, D-W. Va., and Kyrsten Sinema, D-Ariz., two key centrist votes, according to a White House official familiar with the calls and granted anonymity to discuss them.

-Biden's big initiative touches almost all aspects of Americans' lives.
-It would impose tax hikes on corporations and wealthy Americans earning beyond $400,000 a year and plow that money back into federal programs for young and old.
-It would increase and expand government health, education and family support programs for households, children and seniors, and boost environmental infrastructure programs to fight climate change.
+Biden’s big initiative would impose tax hikes on corporations and wealthy Americans earning beyond $400,000 a year and plow that money back into federal programs for young and old, including government health, education and family support and environmental efforts to fight climate change.

-With Republicans opposed to Biden's vision, Democrats have no votes to spare in the Senate, and just a few votes' margin in the House.

-House Speaker Nancy Pelosi has promised a Sept.
-27 vote on a companion bill, a $1 trillion bipartisan infrastructure bill of public works projects that enjoys widespread support from both parties in the Senate, though House Republicans mostly oppose it.

 Comments